Blunt-jawed elephantnose

 The blunt-jawed elephantnose or wormjawed mormyrid (Campylomormyrus tamandua) is a species of elephantfish.
 It is found in rivers in West and Middle Africa.
 It is brown or black with a long elephant-like snout with the mouth located near the tip.
 Its diet consists of worms, fish, and insects.

+Size

+This species reaches a length of 43.0 cm.

+Etymology

+The Latin name is derived from the anteater genus Tamandua, referring to the aardvark-like shape of its snout.